 UNITED NATIONS DAY

-United Nations Day recognizes the founding of the United Nations in 1945.
-They celebration is observed annually on October 24th.
+United Nations Day recognizes the founding of the United Nations (UN) in 1945.
+The celebration is observed annually on October 24th.

 U.N.
 Day has traditionally been marked throughout the world by meetings, discussions, and exhibits about the achievements and goals of the organization.